stanford-policylab/opp/py/data_readme_template.md

   occur at the same time but have up to 16 duplicates; however, some of these involve different subjects, so it's unclear whether they are distinct incidents or large incidents involving many people
-- Data is deduplicated using date, time, location, and subject race; this removes about ~5.0% of records, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values
+- Data is deduplicated using date, time, location, subject race, and raw_search (SEARCH in raw data); this removes about ~4.4% of records, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values
+- type is based on `TYCOD DESCRIPTION`, which is passed through as raw_call_desc
+- race is passed through to provide access to greater granularity
+- a translation of `EVENT DISPO` is provided as raw_event_desc; this was used for outcomes

+13
 ## Santa Ana, CA
 **Data notes**:
 - Deduping on raw columns Date, Race, Sex, Violation Description, Officer